hpssjellis/maker100-leaders-robotics/PAC.md

 The PAC provides a relatively small investment.

-The school provides the classroom, teacher, and IT support.
+The school provides an existing course, an existing teacher, classroom access, and IT support.

 The students provide the curiosity and persistence.